-- Camp Shabbona and Camp Bullfrog are getting new water filtration buildings. - Camp Shabbona is in need of a permanent solution for an office space/camp store. - Camps Sullivan and Bullfrog have nature play spaces in progress. - Paved paths were installed at Camp Bullfrog and Camp Reinberg - Camp Reinberg's small cabins need to be retro fit so the sprinkler system is winterized; plan was a approved by Palatine, contractor is obtaining permits - The landscaping is growing in, it will take some time for it to fill in in order to create a more private camp experience - A wilderness camping experience is in the works in Pulaski Woods, at Camp Alphonse and at Camp Falcon, details are being worked out to make this an option booked through the campgrounds through an application process. - Making a connection to the Des Plaines River Trail from Camp Dan Beard is being studied - Additional parking was added at Camp Dan Beard, parking continues to be a challenge
+- Camp Shabbona and Camp Bullfrog are getting new water filtration buildings. - Camp Shabbona is in need of a permanent solution for an office space/camp store. - Camps Sullivan and Bullfrog have nature play spaces in progress. - Paved paths were installed at Camp Bullfrog and Camp Reinberg - Camp Reinberg's small cabins are currently being retro fit, so the sprinkler system is winterized; plan was approved by Palatine - The landscaping is growing in, it will take some time for it to fill in in order to create a more private camp experience - A wilderness camping experience is in the works in Pulaski Woods, at Camp Alphonse and at Camp Falcon, details are being worked out to make this an option booked through the campgrounds through an application process. - Making a connection to the Des Plaines River Trail from Camp Dan Beard is being studied - Additional parking was added at Camp Dan Beard, parking continues to be a challenge